Philippa teaching Mysore-style Ashtanga ‘guided-self practice’

 – Hatha Yoga Pradipika

-Philippa teaches at ASHTANGA NIRVṚTA in India (from October – May) and during the monsoon, leads Ashtanga yoga residencies, workshops and retreats, in Europe.
+Philippa teaches at ASHTANGA NIRVṚTA in India from October – May.
+The rest of the year, she leads Ashtanga yoga residencies, workshops and retreats in London and Europe.

-Please click here to see all European workshop and retreat dates for 2016.
-See below for highlights of longer teaching residencies in Europe in 2016.
+Please click here to see all UK workshop and retreat dates for 2016.
+See below for highlights of longer 2016 events.

 |DORSET July 2016||LONDON July – Sep 2016|